Propagation of chaos for point processes induced by particle systems with mean-field drift interaction: Introduction

 \section{Introduction}

-This paper extends our earlier work \cite{kolliopoulos2022propagation}, which establishes propagation of chaos for the largest particle in a system of real-valued diffusive particles $X^{1,N},\ldots,X^{N,N}$ with mean-field interaction through the drifts.
-In the present paper we do not only consider the maximum particle, but we study the point process $\widetilde U_N$ on $[0,1]\times\mathbb{R}$ defined by
+This paper is concerned with the upper edge asymptotics of a system of real-valued diffusive particles $X^{1,N},\ldots,X^{N,N}$ with mean-field interaction through the drifts, as the population size $N$ tends to infinity.
+This is done through a study of the point process $\widetilde U_N$ on $[0,1]\times\mathbb{R}$ defined by

 for any Borel subset $I \subset [0,1]\times\R$, where $a^N_T$ and $b^N_T$ are suitable normalizing constants.
-In particular, this allows us to derive the large $N$ asymptotics for any fixed number $k$ of upper order statistics.
-Our result can be viewed as a propagation of chaos property for the point process $U_N$.
+In particular, this allows us to derive the large $N$ asymptotics of any fixed number $k$ of upper order statistics.
+Our result can be viewed as a propagation of chaos property for the point process $\widetilde U_N$.
 Alternatively, it can be viewed as an extension of classical extreme value theory for i.i.d.\ random variables to the case of mean-field interaction.
+This addresses a natural question left open in our earlier work \cite{kolliopoulos2022propagation}, which establishes propagation of chaos for the largest particle only.

 We work with the same particle dynamics as in \cite{kolliopoulos2022propagation}.
 Specifically, for each $N \in \N$ the $N$-particle system evolves according to a stochastic differential equation of the form